atom/flight-manual.atom.io/CONTRIBUTING.md

 In order to make the Flight Manual consistent, these conventions must be followed when adding or updating content.

+### Admonition Blocks

+[Admonition blocks](https://github.com/gjtorikian/extended-markdown-filter#admonition-blocks) are used to call out certain pieces of information.
+There are four levels of admonitions: tip, info, warning and danger.

+* `tip` should be used when there is a best practice or convention that should be noted
+* `info` should be used when there is some extra bit of information that is interesting, but not necessary
+* `warning` should be used when there is a risk to some activity so extra caution is advised
+* `danger` should be used when there is a risk of data loss or some irreversible action that needs to be taken

 ### Language

 * **DO NOT** use Latin contractions such as "i.e.", "e.g.", "c.f.", among others